martellosecurity/conditions-nodejs/README.markdown

 ### Versioning Policy
 The project follows semantic versioning.
 See [semver.org](https://semver.org/) for more details.

+## Conditions

-### Condition: `notNull`
+### Null Prevention
-Perhaps the most fundamental condition all domain objects should enforce is that their mandatory construction parameters are not null.
-Javascript has not just the concept of `null` but `undefined` also.
-The `notNull` function protects against both of these, throwing a `NullValueError` on failure.
+Perhaps the most fundamental condition all domain objects should enforce is that mandatory parameters are not null.

+Javascript includes both a `null` and an `undefined` value.
+The `notNull` condition protects against both of these, throwing a `NullValueError` on failure.

 ```javascript
 import { notNull } from '@martellosecurity/conditions';